Constructive basic theory of central simple algebras: Constructive rereading of a proof by Becher

-If we have $n_j = 2$ for all~$j$, then there is nothing to do.
-Otherwise we write the sequence on the form $(\sigma, N, 2, \dots, 2)$ with $N>2$ and we show that we can find another splitting sequence $(\sigma, m_1,\dots,m_r)$ where all $m_j$ are $<N$.
-This means that the new sequence has strictly decreased for an order type $\omega^\omega$ given by $(p_1,\dots,p_r)>(q_1,\dots,q_s)$ if the multiset defined by $(p_1,\dots,p_r)$ is strictly greater than the multiset defined by $(q_1,\dots,q_s)$ for the lexicographic order.\footnote{E.g.\ the multiset $[5,5,5,4,3,3,2,2]$ is greater than the multisets $[5,5,4,4,4,4,3,3,3,3,3,3,3,2,2,2,2,2,2,2]$ and $[5,5,5,4,3,2,2,2,2,2,2,2,2]$.} So our algorithm stops in a finite number of steps.
+If we have \(n_j = 2\) for all~\(j\), then there is nothing to do.
+Otherwise we write the sequence on the form \((\sigma, N, 2, \dots, 2)\) with \(N>2\) and we show that we can find another splitting sequence \((\sigma, m_1,\dots,m_r)\) where all \(m_j\) are \(<N\).
+This means that the new sequence has strictly decreased for an order type \(\omega^\omega\) given by \((p_1,\dots,p_r)>(q_1,\dots,q_s)\) if the multiset defined by \((p_1,\dots,p_r)\) is strictly greater than the multiset defined by \((q_1,\dots,q_s)\) for the lexicographic order.\footnote{E.g.\ the multiset \([5,5,5,4,3,3,2,2]\) is greater than the multisets \([5,5,4,4,4,4,3,3,3,3,3,3,3,2,2,2,2,2,2,2]\) and \([5,5,5,4,3,2,2,2,2,2,2,2,2]\).} So our algorithm stops in a finite number of steps.

-Now we explain how we manage to replace $(\sigma, N, 2, \dots, 2)$ by $(\sigma, m_1, \dots, m_r)$.
+Now we explain how we manage to replace \((\sigma, N, 2, \dots, 2)\) by \((\sigma, m_1, \dots, m_r)\).

+If some monic polynomial in this sequence has some proper factor, we can reduce the sequence.
+So we can assume that each polynomial is irreducible, i.e.\ the extension \(K\) is a field extension.

-Let $K_1$ be the field constructed with the sequence $(\sigma)$ and $K_2=K_1[y]$ the field constructed with the sequence $(\sigma,N)$.
-The field $K_2$ splits $A$ after a sequence of quadratic extensions.
-In order that $K_2$ splits~$A$, it is sufficient, by Corollary \ref{remcor1}, that it splits certain (finitely many) quaternion algebras.
+Let \(K_1\) be the commutative \(F\)-algebra constructed with the sequence \((\sigma)\) and \(K_2=K_1[y]\) the commutative \(F\)-algebra constructed with the sequence \((\sigma,N)\).
+The commutative \(F\)-algebra \(K_2\) splits~\(A\) after a sequence of quadratic extensions.
+In the following argument, we may assume dynamically that~\(K_1\) and~\(K_2\) are fields.

-By Corollary \ref{remprop} it suffices to extend $K_1$ into $K'_1$ by adding some roots of polynomials of degree~$<N$ in order that the corresponding extension $K'_2=K'_1[y]$ of $K_2$ splits the given quaternion algebras.
-In this case, $K'_2$ splits $A$ by Corollary~\ref{remcor1}.
-By Corollary \ref{remlem4}, it suffices to extend $K'_1$ into $K''_1$ by adding some roots of polynomials of degree $\leq \sup(2,N/2)$ in order that $K''_1$ splits $A$. \end{proof}
+Using Lemma \ref{lem5}, we can extend \(K_1\) by adding some roots of polynomials of degree~\(<N\) in order that the corresponding extension splits~\(A\). \end{proof}

-In the second constructive version we don't assume that $F$ is fully factorial.
-The conclusion uses now a tower of quadratic algebra extensions.

-\begin{theorem} Let $F$ be a discrete field of characteristic $\neq 2$.
-Every element of $\Br_2(F)$ is split by a commutative $F$-algebra $K$ obtained by a tower of quadratic algebra extensions. \end{theorem} \begin{proof} This follows from the proof of Theorem \ref{thBecher1}, by using the dynamical way of transforming the algorithms. \end{proof}

-Note that if, after the end of our algorithm/construction, we find a nonzero noninvertible element in~$K$, we are able to simplify the tower by cancelling one or several (useless) extensions $K_{i+1}\simeq K_i\times K_i$.
+Note that if, after the end of our algorithm/construction, we find a nonzero noninvertible element in~\(K\), we are able to simplify the tower by cancelling one or several (useless) extensions \(K_{i+1}\simeq K_i\times K_i\).